 Distance or online learning is also rapidly increasing, allowing you to boost your formal qualifications without having to give up your current job role to do this.
 It provides an excellent intermediary for those who are midway through their careers but want to develop into the digital sector.
 For those who don’t like a classroom, online or otherwise, finding companies that are willing to provide in-house training can offer longevity and further opportunities to your career.

 For professionals, the key to making the most of the UK skills gap is knowledge, and staying updated in the industry.
-Further bolstering your skills and experience will set you apart from other candidates, but those showing the flexibility and adaptability to change in this fluid landscape will, ultimately, come out on top.
+Further bolstering your digital skills and experience will set you apart from other candidates, but those showing the flexibility and adaptability to change in this fluid landscape will, ultimately, come out on top.